Saving Time and Cost in Small Metal Parts Inspection

 Statistical Validity Wins the Day

-At Metal Cutting, we are always striving to keeps cost down while still providing the best quality for our customers’ products.
-In the end, with a statistically valid sampling plan in quality control, we can inspect a smaller number of pieces more carefully and give customers a high level of confidence that if the sample is acceptable, the entire lot is acceptable.
+In the end, with a statistically valid sampling plan, we can inspect a smaller number of pieces more carefully and give customers a high level of confidence that if the sample is acceptable, the entire lot is acceptable.